 Buy – momentum crosses up through the central line and shares are rising.
 Sell – momentum crosses down through central line and shares are falling.

 Failure by momentum to make a new high/low followed by a fall/rise can be taken as potential sell/buy signal, although price may keep rising/falling for a little longer – momentum not yet gone negative.
 Price confirmation (break of trendline/support/resistance, price cross of a moving average etc) needed before trade decision.

 Extreme highs/lows usually mean short-term continuation of trend.

 Divergence: When Momentum plateaus and begins to turn down, but price is still rising, we can assume price will begin to lose steam, and turn down itself, mirroring momentum – negative divergence.
 If momentum turns up before price bottoms out, this is positive divergence.

 Momentum belongs to a group of indicators called oscillators which move around a central point.
 How far the indicators rise/fall depends on the strength of the trend.

-The graph highlights several instances where the FTSE 100’s momentum flagged up an impending change in price trend.
+The graph highlights several instances where the UK 100 ’s momentum flagged up an impending change in price trend.

 1. Index makes lower low, momentum makes higher low: Positive divergence.